 The County has hired an engineering firm, American Structurepoint, to identify environmental constraints, gather public input, and identify alignment options.
-The study team is in the process of evaluating several alignments and will begin discussions with potentially impacted property owners later this year.
+The study is taking longer than previously anticipated and the engineering team is currently evaluating additional options to minimize impacts to homes and businesses as much as possible.
 Although there is no construction funding available at this time, ROW acquisition from willing sellers could begin once the ROW footprint is set.
 Early preservation of ROW enables the County to phase in the construction of the road and build as needed.